-The Compensation Committee generally engages an independent compensation consultant to provide a peer group compensation study every two years.
-In 2016, the Compensation Committee engaged Meridian Compensation Partners, or Meridian, to help the Compensation Committee construct a peer group appropriate for market comparisons of compensation for our named executive officers and outside directors.
-Based on that report, the Compensation Committee selected a peer group as more fully described below and the Compensation Committee was provided with a competitive analysis of the compensation programs for our named executive officers against the compensation programs for the companies in the peer group, which analysis was reviewed by Meridian (the "Competitive Analysis").
-As described below under "Compensation of Directors," the Compensation Committee has also been assisted by Meridian in benchmarking the compensation programs for our directors against the compensation programs for peer group companies.
+The Compensation Committee from time to time uses the services of Meridian Compensation Partners LLC ("Meridian") to assist it in benchmarking executive and director compensation.
+In 2016, the Compensation Committee engaged Meridian to help the Compensation Committee construct a peer group appropriate for market comparisons of compensation for our NEOs and outside directors.
+Based on that report, the Compensation Committee selected a peer group as more fully described below and the Compensation Committee was provided with a competitive analysis of compensation for our NEOs as compared to that of the selected peers, which analysis was reviewed by Meridian (the "Competitive Analysis").
+Meridian updated the report in 2017 using the same peer group.
 Meridian did not assist MasTec in adjusting compensation based on such analyses and did not attend any meetings of the Compensation Committee.
 The Compensation Committee, considering all relevant factors, including those set forth in applicable SEC and NYSE rules, is not aware of any conflict of interest that has been raised by the work performed by Meridian.